secretstartups/handbook/content/handbook/finance/accounting/_index.md

 ### Disposition of an Asset

-Assets will be disposed of if purchased by an employee upon termination (if approved by ITOps) or if the item is no longer useful before the useful life.
+Assets will be disposed of if purchased by an employee upon termination (if approved by IT Ops) or if the item is no longer useful before the useful life.

 1. If a team member would like to purchase an asset from the company (i.e. a laptop), they would request through an issue to IT Ops and Accounting to obtain the amount to be paid.
 This is derived from original cost less accumulated depreciation.
 If an asset is purchased, Accounting will collect the funds and will book the appropriate accounting treatment to dispose of the asset.
 1. If an asset is no longer usable before the useful life has been reached the employee needs to submit an issue to IT Ops and Accounting to inform them.
 IT Ops will evaluate and if they deem the item is no longer useful, Accounting will book the appropriate accounting treatment to dispose of the asset.

-ITOps will need to identify the asset and inform Accounting to properly dispose of the asset from NetSuite FAM.
+IT Ops will need to identify the asset and inform Accounting to properly dispose of the asset from NetSuite FAM.

 ## Accounting Policies